 The "classical" way is to stop the hand completely, to bring it back, and to begin the punch from the initial position (near the armpit).
 However it is very slow and energy consuming.

 The "martial" way is to continue the gedan barai, turn the hand (in a tata tsuki position, baby finger down, thumb up), but almost without moving it back.
-Instead, your hips make a powerfull "back - forward" move, making your shoulders to move back and then forward very fast and making the punch very powerfull.
+Instead, your hips make a powerful "back - forward" move, making your shoulders to move back and then forward very fast and making the punch very powerful.

 A word of caution.
 If the technique is not smooth enough, or if you are not warmed up properly, you can easily hurt your back muscles.